The Coolest Things to Do in Sydney This December

 Carriageworks unveils its most ambitious visual arts project, a major exhibition by acclaimed American artist Nick Cave, presented free to the public until 3 March 2019.
 NICK CAVE: UNTIL marks Carriageworks’ most substantial presentation of work by a solo artist and Nick Cave’s largest exhibition to date.
 A play on the phrase ‘innocent until proven guilty’, or in this case ‘guilty until proven innocent’, Cave offers us an immersive exhibition that addresses issues of race relations, gender politics and gun violence in America, and the resonance of these matters in communities around the world.

 Until 3rd March 2019

-The North Pole is coming north of Sydney Harbour Bridge this week, as Mona Vale’s Park House launches a month of festive fun at its dazzling Christmas Village.
+The North Pole is coming north of Sydney Harbour Bridge, as Mona Vale’s Park House transforms into a hub of festive fun with its dazzling Christmas Village.
 The venue’s outdoor food and drink precinct is the official home of Christmas this year from 28th November to 27th December with twinkling lights, Christmas trees galore and a calendar of activities celebrating the most wonderful time of the year.
 The festive oasis is open seven days a week with advent calendar highlights including:

 - Giant Snow Globe

 - Santa photos

 - Christmas cocktails

 2 Park St, Mona Vale